emsig/emsig.github.io/README.md

 ## Code

-If you want to dig deeper you can find the source of empymod, the accompanying notebooks and the published articles on the
+If you want to dig deeper you can find the source of empymod, its accompanying notebooks, and the published articles on the
 [empymod project page](https://github.com/empymod).

 ## Contributing